Words and terms used in the world of From The Waters.

 A flowering plant.

-Guardian family term.
-Refers to a dependent with whom an advocate or matrilace is close.
+An Aelish Guardian family term.
+Refers to a dependant with whom an advocate or matrilace is close.

 A Guardian division responsible for Aelin fiscal matters.